genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The "Illumina HumanMethylation450K" array allow to estimate methylation with high coverage and relatively low cost.
 It makes "450K" a powerful tool for epigenome-wide association studies (EWAS) projects.
 The "Illumina Infinium MethylationEPIC" are the next-generation microarrays.
-While "450K" detects more than 485,000 methylation sites per sample at single-nucleotide resolution "EPIC" covers over 850,000 ones.
+While "450K" detects more than 485,000 methylation CpG-sites per sample at single-nucleotide resolution "EPIC" covers over 850,000 ones.

 Microarrays Normalisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 **Action**: to perform normalisation of methylation microarray assays.

 For methylation microarrays, normalisation can be performed with either "subsetQuantileWithinArray" method or "quantile"and "GenomeStudio" background correction can be applied.

 Further, the quality of  normalised microarrays can be checked using the Microarray QC